 Make it happen

 Ready to hit the road?
-We can recommend the high-quality Inca Trail Tour, from Gap Adventures.
+We can recommend the high-quality Inca Trail Tour from G Adventures.
 It hits all the highlights, including Cusco, the Sacred Valley and Machu Picchu.
+On a green note, SA Expeditions and Enigma Peru are two companies offering personalized tours while holding true to company values of sustainability and conservation.

-The Inca Trail is a hot topic on Lonely Planet's Thorn Tree forum - so head there for other travellers' advice on packing, on-the-ground tips and where to go after
+The Inca Trail is a hot topic on Lonely Planet's Thorn Tree forum – so head there for other travelers' advice on packing, on-the-ground tips and where to go after.